A-delta/SharpCalculator/README.md

 # TO DO
 ## Lib
-- real error reporter
+- more error catchers
-- unit tests
+- more unit tests
 - more math functions
-- better help function (shows docstrings) or -> console app

-## Console App
-- real console app with commands (function suggestion when typing for example)

 ## Graphical App
 - finish above things